Jim Allen (cricketer): Back in the West Indies

 Following the end of World Series Cricket, Allen returned to the West Indies for the 1978/79 season where he scored his highest first-class score of 161 against Jamaica.
-In 1978, Allen was awarded with an MBE (Member of the Order of the British Empire) for his services to cricket.
+In 1978, Allen was awarded an MBE (Member of the Order of the British Empire) for his services to cricket.
 Allen sustained an eye injury during a practice session in May 1981 and underwent surgery at Mount Sinai Hospital in New York.
 He was forced to wear contact lenses and returned during the 1981/82 season, although his runscoring ability fell from prior to the accident.
 He played three more years before retiring.

 Allen made news in April 1982 when he failed to arrive in time for the final of the Geddes Grant/Harrison Line Trophy between Leeward Islands and Barbados, leaving Leeward Islands officials scrambling for a replacement.

-Upon his retirement, Allen had scored 3,067 first-class runs at 34.07.
+Allen scored 3,067 first-class runs at 34.07.
 He also took three wickets at 30.00 with his right arm medium pace and took 42 catches and a stumping.
 For Montserrat, Allen scored four centuries.

-Post-retirement
+Post-retirement and death

-Since his retirement, an annual lecture series, held on his birthday, has been established in Montserrat to honour Allen.
-Additionally, a number of Montserratian artists have written poems about Allen and there are calls to name a local street or erect a statue of Allen in front of the government headquarters in the de facto Montserrat capital Brades.
-Allen's importance to Montserrat was encapsulated by local writer Professor Howard Fergus, who said "He (Allen) had made all Montserratians see, feel and know that they, in spite of all, could scale any height of achievement accomplished by those overbrimming with opportunity."
+After Allen's retirement, an annual lecture series, held on his birthday, was established in Montserrat in his honour.
+A number of Montserratian artists have written poems about Allen and there are calls to name a local street after him or erect a statue of him in front of the government headquarters in the de facto Montserrat capital Brades.
+Allen's importance to Montserrat was encapsulated by local writer Professor Howard Fergus, who said "He had made all Montserratians see, feel and know that they, in spite of all, could scale any height of achievement accomplished by those overbrimming with opportunity."

-Allen's brother George Allen and son Davon Williams have both also played first-class cricket for Leeward Islands.
+Allen died in Montserrat on 2 July 2025, at the age of 73.
+His brother George Allen and son Davon Williams both played first-class cricket for Leeward Islands.